rustho/mcp-gen/CONTRIBUTING.md

 - Follow the TypeScript style already used
 - If you add a new feature — add an example if possible
 - Be kind and respectful in discussions

+## 📦 Project Structure

+This is a monorepo containing two packages:

+- `packages/core`: The main OpenAPI-to-MCP CLI tool and library
+  - Contains the core functionality for converting OpenAPI specs to MCP format
+  - Includes CLI interface and all export formats
+  - Located in `packages/core/`

+- `packages/playground`: A web application for testing the tool
+  - Provides a browser-based interface for testing the tool
+  - Built with Next.js and Tailwind CSS
+  - Located in `packages/playground/`

 ## 💬 Need help?